Quillhash/QuillAudit_Auditor_Roadmap/README.md

 ---
 Here is the best roadmap for you to become a Smart Contract Auditor!
-If you find anything missing or want to update existing resources, you call create a pull request and contribute to the project.
+If you find anything missing or want to update existing resources, you can create a pull request and contribute to the project.

 ## Steps to Follow: